Make Care Visible

 - In a park or along a school walking route

 And make sure to take pictures – that way you can share them into your social networks online!
-(I’ll send you a link to share your pictures with us as well!)
+(We’ll have an end-of-campaign virtual party where we’ll share pictures as well!)

 Image source: Craftivist Collective